ibexa/documentation-developer/docs/extending/custom_icons.md

 Content Types icons configuration is stored in a global object: `ibexa.adminUiConfig.contentTypes`.

-You can easily retrieve the icon URL with the `getContentTypeIcon` helper function that is set on the global `eZ.helpers.contentType` object.
+You can easily retrieve the icon URL with the `getContentTypeIcon` helper function that is set on the global `ibexa.helpers.contentType` object.
 It takes Content Type identifier as an argument and returns one of the following items:

 - URL of a specified Content Type's icon